clu89/PWAS_UKB/README.md

 The study utilize datasets containing baseline characteristics and proteomics data in UK Biobank.

 2. Statistical Analysis
 A full model was generated with all covariates adjusted to explore the impact of previous pneumonia infection on proteomic profile.
-Two models (long and short pneumonia ITE model) were generated to conduct sensitivity analysis.
+Two models (long and short pneumonia ITE model) were generated to investigate whether the main effect is driven by more recent pneumonia infection through sensitivity analysis.

     * Full Model:
     INT(NPX) = β0 + β1 ∙ pneumonia infection + β2 ∙ age + β3 ∙ sex + β4 ∙ age2 + β5 ∙ (agesex) + β6 ∙ (age2sex) + β7 ∙ smoking status + β8 ∙ ethnicity + β9 ∙ batch